 I am currently an early career research fellow (Australian NHMRC Early Career Fellowship, CJ Martin - Overseas Biomedical Fellowship, 2015-2018) working at the Department of Medical Epidemiology and Biostatistics (MEB), Karolinska Institute and Statistical Genetics, QIMR Berghofer Medical Research Institute, Australia.
-I was well-trained in statistics during undergraduate and Master degrees and have been working in the field of statistical genetics since PhD.
+I was trained in statistics during undergraduate and Master degrees and have been working in the field of statistical genetics since PhD.
 Thus I have developed a unique set of statistical and computational skills which highly qualify myself in this interdisciplinary field.
 My PhD projects involved investigating and applying statistical methods for complex diseases.
 I have been working on some large-scale gene mapping projects seeking to better understand the genetic basis of various traits of medical importance.

 PhD: Genetic Association Studies of Complex Traits.
 2013.
 School of Mathematics and Physics, The University of Queensland; Statistical Genetics, QIMR Berghofer Medical Research Institute, Australia

 Master, major of Statistics.
 Uppsala University and Högskolan Dalarna, Sweden

 Broadly, my research aims to answer an outstanding question: how do our genes together with environmental exposures determine risk and prognosis of complex diseases, in particular mental health problems in childhood and adolescence.
 The specific research aims include:

 - To identify genetic variants predisposing to childhood and adolescent mental health disorders.

 - To understand genetic and environmental architecture for single disease, and to understand comorbidity between diseases concerning shared genetic and environmental components.

 - To investigate gene-environment interplay over developmental time and infer causality.

 - To forge an integrative model incorporating genetic, environmental and longitudinal data for individual risk prediction.

 This work has the potential to significantly enhance our understanding of developmental trajectories underlying youth mental health.